SheetahKing/PDPA/README.md

+# PDPA

-# The code file of the manuscript "PDPA: A Part-of-speech Driven Prompt and Attention Fusion method for Aspect Sentiment Triplet Extraction"
+### The code file of the manuscript "PDPA: A Part-of-speech Driven Prompt and Attention Fusion method for Aspect Sentiment Triplet Extraction"

 *Notice: the complete code will be released after the manuscript published.